A recurring problem in the field of web design is scroll hijacking. Here are a few scroll hijacking basics and examples.

 This will surely still bother many designers but I feel it’s a reasonable choice.
-Visitors know what to expect from their browser’s scrollbar – however they might not have any pre-conceived notions for a custom photo slideshow.
+Visitors know what to expect from their browser’s scrollbar – however, they might not have any preconceived notions for a custom photo slideshow.

-In general scroll Hijacking should always be avoided.
+In general scroll hijacking should always be avoided.
 Mostly all examples are horrendous and you’d be better off just giving visitors exactly what they expect.

 The only time it’s somewhat acceptable is within parallax design.
 But you still need to create a scroll experience that benefits the user and the parallax content.

 I can’t exactly defend scroll hijacking because it seems like a crime against users.
 But Tumblr’s homepage uses a form of scroll hijacking which scrolls through fixed panels in the layout.
-So one scroll notch moves down a full panel which adapts to the full height of the browser window.
+So one scroll notch moves down a full panel that adapts to the full height of the browser window.

 Since content is blocked at 100% height and the animation is somewhat quick, this example doesn’t bother me as much.
 I’d bet many designers will disagree and feel this example is totally unacceptable.

-I wouldn’t have a serious counter argument for that.
+I wouldn’t have a serious counter-argument for that.

 But I feel it’s important to note that custom scrolling can be done efficiently, it just requires a very good reason.
 You also need enough sense to recognize why you’re changing default scroll behavior and how that improves user experience rather than detracts from it.